Corey651/Synchrony/Readme.txt

 	258 (TR) x 498 (Regions).
 The ages for each of these subjects is contained in Sub_Ages.mat

+*** To produce Age_Data, run Combine_Age_Data.m to combine the four parts of age data
+	together into a single file.

 3. Sub_Ages has the ages of each subject (in Camcan, 636 entries)

 4. Flip_Ind (or more specifically the first 16 entries) contains the